monoxide13/WP-Purchase-Records/README.md

 ## Purpose:
 A wordpress plugin that creates a custom database and post type, allowing the logging of purchase orders and items.

 ## Reason for design:
 I wrote this plugin to be able to log purchases for a project of mine.
 I wanted a way to be able to record, search, and sum transactions.
 This way I can easily add up the total cost of the project, cost of tools, tax paid, shipping paid, and lots of other stuff.
 I wanted to save this information into it's own table vs metadata for easy access and use.

 ## Usage:
-1. Download and extract this into your wordpress plugin folder typically at wp-content/plugins.
+1. Download and extract this into your wordpress plugin folder typically, at wp-content/plugins.
-2. In wordpress activate the plugin.
+2. Activate the plugin in wordpress.

 ## Options:
 - database_prefix